runrunicd/blog/content/post/2023-07-27-inner-game/index.md

 weight: 1
 ---

-Here, I'm documenting snippets of my conversations with my wish about a 10-year vision. 图图徐之.
+Here, I'm documenting snippets of my conversations with my wish about a 10-year vision.
+In Chinese, 图图徐之.

 #### 🔖 ☯️
 The growth in life is a process of integrating yin and yang.
 It is constantly changing, balancing, and integrating.
 What facilitates true growth in life?
 Pain and love.